Hospitality Programs Offered at Carteret Community College

 At CCC, North Carolina residents pay just $76 per credit hour and fees of $31 each semester.
 Those who take 16 or more credits will pay a set rate of $1,268.
 Nonresidents pay the same $31 in fees each semester along with a tuition rate of $268 per credit hour.
 If they take 16 or more credits, they’ll pay $4,316.
 CCC charges the same rates during the summer sessions too.
 Students in some programs will need to pay $22 each year for liability insurance.
 Hospitality management majors who take culinary arts classes may need this insurance.

-The financial aid office at CCC is open every weekday from 8 am until 5 or 6 pm.
+The financial aid office at CCC is open every weekday.
 Counselors are available to answer any questions that students have and can help them complete the FAFSA.
 Many students qualify for grants, including federal Pell grants and the North Carolina Community College Grant, which gives funds to residents attending a community college in the state.
 Most of the college’s scholarships go to students with a GPA at or above 2.5.
 One of these scholarships will cover the cost of textbooks and other supplies that students need.
 Hospitality degree, diploma and certificate students attending Carteret Community College may get federal loans and qualify for work-study too.